stokpop/lograter/README.md

 ### Map names

 Use mappers to map technical requests (urls) to human readable names.
-Also use mappers to group urls that are the same actually the same request.
-For instance because the url contains a unique id that needs to be filtered.
+Use mappers to group urls that are the same actually the same request, but contain a unique id that needs filtering.

+A mapper file looks like:

+    ^/my/api/customer/.*$###customer request
+    ^/my/api/app/(.*)$###app $1 request

+Use the `-mf` options with a path to this mapper file.

+The format is a regular expression, then three hashes, and the name to map to.

+The second line contains a matching group `(.*)`, which is referred in the name by `$1`.
+For more than one matching group use `$2`, etc.

+The `^` matches the beginning of a url, the `$` matches the end of a url.

+The customer line contains `.*` which matches anything after the slash till the end.
+So `/my/api/customer/34234` and `/my/api/customer/55453` map to same name: `customer request`.

+In this example an url with `/my/api/app/create` maps to `app create request` and `/my/api/app/delete` maps to `app delete request`.

+### Failures

+Some log parsers are failure aware and count the number of failures.
+For example, the access logs use the http status code to count a log line as a success or a failure.
+Via the `-include-failed-hits-in-analysis` option you can have the failures included or excluded in the calculated values of the counters, such as min and max response times.

+The `latency` report has options to define the fields for success or failure:
+`-failure-field`, `-failure-field-type`, `failure-field-regexp`.

+Failure field type can be `bool`, `http` or `regexp`.
+For instance, if you have a field called `message` and you want it to count as a failure when it includes the word `error`, use the options:

+    -failure-field message -failure-field-type regexp -failure-field-regexp error

 ### Load test logs